jordanalexmeyer/smart-commit/README.md

 - jq (install with: `brew install jq`)
 - OpenAI API key (added directly to the script)

-Note: The script will fail if the OpenAI API key is not set in the script.
-Make sure to add your API key before running the script.
+Note: Both scripts will fail if the OpenAI API key is not set.
+Make sure to add your API key to both scripts before running them.